vatesfr/xen-orchestra/docs/sdn_controller.md

 - All hosts in a private network must be able to reach the other hosts' management interface.
   > The term ‘management interface’ is used to indicate the IP-enabled NIC that carries the management traffic.
 - Only 1 encrypted GRE network and 1 encrypted VxLAN network per pool can exist at a time due to Open vSwitch limitation.

+### VIF network traffic rules

+This feature requires the OpenFlow port to be opened

+In the VM network tab a new column has been added: _Network rules_.

+- The _Add rule_ button display a form to add a new rule choosing to:
+  - enable/disable the matching traffic
+  - for a specific protocol (optionnal)
+  - on a specific port (optionnal)
+  - matching a specific IP or IP range (optionnal)
+  - coming from the VIF / going to the VIF / both
+- The _Show rules_ button allow to display all rules for a VIF.
+- Whe the rules are display a button to delete a rule is available.

+**_NB:_**

+- This feature requires the OpenFlow port (TCP 6653) to be opened.
+(See [the requirements](#openflow))

 ### Configuration